Frequently asked Questions

 Clean out your own bookshelves, collect books from neighbors, contact your local public libraries and school media centers, check out used book sales, or host a book drive to gather books.

-Drop off books during scheduled book-packing sessions held in Lynnfield, MA, or at one of our book drop-off sites in Chelmsford, Danvers, Salem, Worcester, and Quincy, MA.
-If these are inconvenient, please contact our Book Donor Liaison, Liz Freeman (firstname.lastname@example.org), to make other arrangements.
+Drop off books during scheduled book-packing sessions held in Danvers, MA, or at our book drop-off site in Peabody.
+If this is inconvenient, please contact our Book Donor Liaison, Liz Freeman (email@example.com), to make other arrangements.

 Are currently being held in Danvers on the 2nd